 Riverside County Sheriff says his election fraud investigation put on hold by "politically motivated lawsuits"

-Riverside County Sheriff Chad Bianco on Sunday said that his election fraud investigation into the Proposition 50 Special Election last fall has come to a halt due to legal challenges from the California Attorney General.
+Riverside County Sheriff Chad Bianco said Sunday that his election fraud investigation into the Proposition 50 Special Election last fall has come to a halt due to legal challenges from the California attorney general.

-Earlier in March, Bianco, who is running for governor, seized more than 611,000 ballots from the special election, which resulted in voters approving a redistricting measure that shifted five of California's Republican seats in the U.S. House to be more favorable to Democrats in the upcoming midterm elections.
-He says that a citizens' group pointed out a 45,000-ballot discrepancy between the number of votes that were counted and the number of votes that were cast.
+Earlier in March, Bianco, who is running for governor, seized more than 611,000 ballots from the special election in which voters approved a redistricting measure that shifted five of California's Republican-held seats in the U.S. House of Representatives to be more favorable to Democrats in the upcoming midterm elections.
+He says a citizens group pointed out a 45,000-ballot discrepancy between the number of votes that were counted and the number of votes that were cast.

 "This investigation is simple: Physically count the ballots and compare that result with the total votes reported," Bianco said during a press conference after the ballots were seized.

-In the weeks after Bianco's investigation began, California Attorney General Rob Bonta has made several efforts to stop Bianco, saying that it was illegal for him to take ballots from the Riverside County Registrar and begin a recount, and that he hasn't identified any crimes.
+In the weeks after Bianco's investigation began, California Attorney General Rob Bonta has made several efforts to stop him, saying it was illegal for him to take ballots from the Riverside County Registrar and begin a recount and that Bianco hasn't identified any crimes.

 "The facts have not changed.
 The Riverside County Sheriff continues to directly defy the Attorney General's instructions, in violation of the California Constitution and state law," Bonta's office wrote in a statement.
 "We are evaluating next steps to ensure a swift and appropriate resolution to this matter."

-The UCLA Voting Rights Project also filed a petition with the California Supreme Court last week, arguing that the ballot seizure violated state laws on the handling of election materials.
+The UCLA Voting Rights Project also filed a petition with the California Supreme Court last week, arguing that the ballot seizure violated state law on the handling of election materials.

-"We are on hold because of the politically motivated lawsuits and court filings," Bianco said in a statement shared with CBS LA.
+"We are on hold because of the politically motivated lawsuits and court filings," Bianco said in a statement shared with CBS News L.A.

-Luis Alvarado, a Republican political analyst, says that Bianco has political motivations of his own.
+Luis Alvarado, a Republican political analyst, says Bianco has political motivations of his own.

 "What Sheriff Bianco is doing is absolutely unprecedented," Alvarado said.
 "No other sheriff has ever done anything like this in California.
 And, if any other sheriff were to embark in something like this, he would not do it alone.
 He would have the attorneys, city attorneys, state attorneys be a part of this whole process.
 The county registrar of voters would be the front line standing next to him.
 But, he's running for governor, and you have to understand that when you're running for governor, you have to fight to get on TV and get your name elected."